cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Polynomial Operations {#dep-polynomial}

-This section describes operations on and assocaited with polynomials that are used in the main signing protocol.
+This section describes operations on and associated with polynomials that are used in the main signing protocol.

 ### Evaluation of a polynomial

-This section describes a method for evaluating a polynomial `f` at a particular input `x`, i.e., `f(x)`.
+This section describes a method for evaluating a polynomial `f` at a particular input `x`, i.e., `f(x)` using Horner's method.

 ~~~
 polynomial_evaluate(x, coeffs)